Al-Asma' wa al-Sifat

-Al-Asma' wa al-Sifat (الأسماء والصفات), is a major classic of Islamic theology authored by Al-Bayhaqi.
-It was said such a book had never existed like this before and for this reason the author was considered a pioneer in this field.
+Al-Asma' wa al-Sifat (الأسماء والصفات), is a classic and foundational Islamic theological treatise authored by the renowned Shafi'i hadith master al-Bayhaqi.
+The work reflects al-Bayhaqi’s approach to early Islamic scholarship, with an emphasis on following the interpretations of the first generations of Muslims (salaf).
+It serves as a comprehensive textual reference, organizing over 1,000 documented sources, including Quranic verses and prophetic traditions, to provide evidence for God’s attributes.
+The treatise is characterized by its methodology of tanzih (transcendence), affirming God’s attributes as described in revelation while explicitly rejecting anthropomorphism (tashbih) and absolute negation (ta'til).
+By leveraging his authority in hadith, al-Bayhaqi seeks to demonstrate the scriptural basis for the traditional understanding of the Divine.

 Content

 Al-Bayhaqi was primarily a student of Hadith rather than a speculative theologian, despite being recognised as an Ash'arite theologian.
-This made his defence of Ash'arism extremely valuable because he was universally accepted as a prominent authority in Hadith.
-His 'Book of Names and Attributes' is largely made up of quotations from the Quran, Hadith, and Athar (the statements of the pious predecessors) which provide as evidence for the different names and attributes attributed to God.
+This made his defence of Ash'arism extremely valuable because he was universally accepted as a preeminent authority in Hadith.
+His 'Book of Names and Attributes' consists largely of quotations directly from the Quran and Hadith, accompanied by Athar (sayings of the pious predecessors) for further illustration.
 He demonstrates through textual evidence that the Ash'ari creed is in line with the beliefs of the early Muslims.
 Despite the book largely being a compilation of narrations.
 Michel Allard's thorough analysis has demonstrated, his exposition is grounded in a number of rational premises, which elevates the book to the status of a theological work.
 In that he not only provides transmission but also clarification and elaboration on difficult points of certain narrations he presents.